 Section 8: Communication Tools

 Provide a list of the primary means of communication with clients, customers, employees, and professional support.
-Estimate the equipment, specialized software, and the ongoing annual cost of the communication methods.
-Your list should include mobile telephones, computers, tablets, cellular network access, and internet access with estimated data transfer requirements.
+Consider, review and evaluate the best communication tools, online resources, and equipment that will be best for your business.
+Estimate the equipment, resources and tools (on and offline), and the ongoing annual cost of the communication methods including cellular network access, and internet access.

 Session 9: Acquisitions

 1. Describe how the business or franchise is connected to the vision you outlined in section 2.

 2. Investigate the marketplace.
 Interview other franchisees and competitors.
 Make the case that the market is strong enough to support your acquisition.